jplusplus/broken-promises/README.md

-                        channels list comma separated -s, --storage         Save the result with the default storage -d, --drop            drop the previous articles from database before -o OUTPUT_FILE, --output=OUTPUT_FILE
+                        channels list comma separated -s, --storage         Save the result with the default storage -d, --drop            drop the previous articles from database before --force               Force the scrap.
+If --storage is enable, the scrap could be escape b/c of a previous similar scrap -o OUTPUT_FILE, --output=OUTPUT_FILE
                         Specify  a file to write the export to.
 If you do not specify a file name, the program writes data to